HSMAI Foundation Global Collegiate Case Competition

 • How to participate:

 • Final competition presentation: The evaluation panel will assess the submitted work and identify top two teams for the undergraduate track and top two teams for the graduate track.
+These teams will be invited to the final competition event.

 • Awards: $2,000 for the top undergraduate team, $2,000 for the top graduate team.